w3c/wai-wcag-em/procedure.md

 For each sample selected in [Step 3: Select a Representative Sample](#step3) that is not within or the end of a complete process, check its conformance with each of the five WCAG conformance requirements, with the target conformance level defined in [Step 1.2: Define the Conformance Target](#step1b).
 This includes all components of the sample without activating any functions, entering any data, or otherwise initiating a process.
 Such functionality and interaction, including  samples that are within or the end of a complete process, will be evaluated in the subsequent step.

-**Note:** Many samples will have components, such as the header, navigation bars, search form, and others that occur repeatedly.
-While the requirement is to check [full pages](https://www.w3.org/TR/WCAG22/#cc2), typically these components do not need to be re-evaluated on each occurrence unless they appear or behave differently, or when additional evaluation requirements are defined in [Step 1.4: Define Additional Evaluation Requirements (Optional)](#step1d).
+<p class="note">Many samples will have components, such as the header, navigation bars, search form, and others that occur repeatedly.
+While the requirement is to check [full pages](https://www.w3.org/TR/WCAG22/#cc2), typically these components do not need to be re-evaluated on each occurrence unless they appear or behave differently, or when additional evaluation requirements are defined in [Step 1.4: Define Additional Evaluation Requirements (Optional)](#step1d).</p>

 ##### WCAG 2 Success Criteria